config-syncer/config-syncer/docs/tutorials/notifiers.md

 type: Opaque
 ```

-Now, to receiver notifications via Mailgun, configure receiver as below:
+Now, to receive notifications via Mailgun, configure receiver as below:
  - notifier: `Mailgun`
  - to: a list of email addresses